Fantastic Four: 2010s and 2020s

-2020s

 In August 2022, Marvel announced that writer Ryan North and artist Iban Coello would launch a new volume of Fantastic Four in November of that year after Slott had concluded his run on the title with issue #46.

 Spin-offs

-Ancillary titles and features spin off from the flagship series include the 1970s quarterly Giant-Size Fantastic Four and the 1990s Fantastic Four Unlimited and Fantastic Four Unplugged; Fantastic Force, an 18-issue spinoff (November 1994 – April 1996) featuring a young adult Franklin Richards, from a different timeline, as Psi-Lord.
+Ancillary titles and features spinoff from the flagship series include the 1970s quarterly Giant-Size Fantastic Four and the 1990s Fantastic Four Unlimited and Fantastic Four Unplugged; Fantastic Force, an 18-issue spinoff (November.
+1994–April.
+1996) featuring a young adult Franklin Richards, from a different timeline, as Psi-Lord.
 A 12-issue series Fantastic Four: The World's Greatest Comics Magazine ran in 2001, paying homage to Stan Lee and Jack Kirby's legendary run.
-A spinoff title Marvel Knights 4 (April 2004 – August 2006) was written by Roberto Aguirre-Sacasa and initially illustrated by Steve McNiven in his first Marvel work.
+A spinoff title Marvel Knights 4 (April 2004-August 2006) was written by Roberto Aguirre-Sacasa and initially illustrated by Steve McNiven in his first Marvel work.
 There have also been numerous limited series featuring the group.

 In 1996, Marvel launched the series Fantastic Four 2099, part of the company's Marvel 2099 imprint which explored an alternate future of the Marvel Universe.
 The four protagonists inexplicably find themselves in 2099, with the world believing them to be clones of the original members of the Fantastic Four.
-The series ran for 8 issues (Jan. – Aug.
+The series ran for 8 issues (Jan.–Aug.
 1996), serving as a companion to Doom 2099—an original Marvel 2099 title featuring an individual claiming to be the original Victor von Doom.
 In 2021, the series was brought back for a single issue.

 In 2004, Marvel launched Ultimate Fantastic Four.
 As part of the company's Ultimate Marvel imprint, the series re-imagined the team as young adults.
 It ran for 60 issues (Feb.
-2004 – Feb.
+2004–Feb.
 2009).
 The issues were repackaged into four-issue graphic novel volumes.
 The characters continued to appear in other Ultimate Marvel franchises, including Ultimatum.
 Ultimate Reed Richards became a mainstay of both the Earth-1610 and Earth-616 continuities as the villain the Maker.
 In 2008, they also launched Marvel Adventures: Fantastic Four, an out-of-continuity series aimed at younger readers.

 Although it was launched by Marvel as a continuation of the Fantastic Four title in 2011, FF continued publication as a separate series after the regular series resumed in 2012.
 From issues #12, the title focused on the youthful members of the Future Foundation, including Franklin and Valeria Richards.
 A second volume was launched as part of Marvel NOW! by Matt Fraction and Mike Allred depicting a substitute Fantastic Four team starring Scott Lang, Medusa, She-Hulk and Ms. Thing.